 Welcome to the Facilities Planning and Management (FP&M) website and thank you for allowing me to introduce you to the services we offer.
-FP&M is organized into eight primary units: Design and Construction Services, Facilities Operations and Maintenance, Business Services, Utilities and Energy Management, Office of Sustainability, Parking and Transportation, Planning and Space Management, and Real Estate and Asset Management.
+FP&M is organized into eight primary units: Design and Construction Services, Facilities Operations and Maintenance (hard and soft services), Business Services, Utilities and Energy Management, Office of Sustainability, Parking and Transportation, Planning and Space Management, and Real Estate and Asset Management.

 Design and Construction Services (D&CS) is responsible for hiring and managing the various architectural and engineering firms that design the University's many building renovations and new construction projects.
 Once projects are competitively bid and appropriate contracts are executed, D&CS coordinates all construction activities with outsourced contractors.
 On an annual basis D&CS receives an average of $65 million in new funding to implement construction projects for the University.

 When construction is completed, responsibility for the finished project is transferred to Facilities Operations and Maintenance which includes hard services consisting of Building Engineering, and Maintenance Trades as well as the FP&M Service Center and Stockroom; and soft services, including Custodial, Grounds, and Pest Control services.
 The University's service area is comprised of over 11.5 million square feet of space in 120 buildings on approximately 210 acres.
 It is not unusual for these service units to receive over 25,000 routine and preventive maintenance orders per year.
 The Service Center is responsible for receiving and processing all building and grounds maintenance requests and can be reached at 313-577-4315 or by submitting an on-line request.
 The Stockroom carries more than 3,000 items for equipment repair and maintenance, and supplies for building operations.

 FP&M's Business Services department provides financial and administrative support to the FP&M departments as well as to other University departments as they relate to FP&M services.